If you’re a foreign citizen headed to Mexico on your next vacation, you’ll need a Mexico tourist card to enter the country.

 - Do I need a tourist card to go to Mexico?

-- How Much does a Mexico Tourist Card cost?
+- How much does a Mexico Tourist Card cost?

 - How do I get a tourist card for Mexico?